 Personally tested your Skills functionality to ensure it is working as expected.
 For a detailed testing overview, see stage three below.

 It is also a great idea to post a link to you Skill in the Skill Feedback category of the Forums to let others test your Skill on different platforms.
+This is encouraged but not required to submit your Skill to the Marketplace.

 Ensure any Python or other packages required to run your Skill are included in your requirements.txt or equivalent.